Bahmani Tombs: Chaukhandi

-The Chaukhand is situated about a kilometer west of the main tomb complex.
-It is the tomb of Khalil-ullah Kirmani, a Sufi saint and spiritual advisor to Ahmed Shah.
+The Chaukhandi is situated about a kilometer west of the main necropolis.
+It is the tomb of Khalil-ullah Kirmani, a Sufi saint and spiritual advisor to Ahmad Shah.
+It is a double-storied octagonal structure, and is similar in style to the tomb of Ala-ud-din.
+It was decorated with encaustic tiles, of which only a few remain.